kubewarden/.github/CONTRIBUTING.md

 # CONTRIBUTING

-Thanks, for your interest in contributing to Kubewarden.
+Thanks for your interest in contributing to Kubewarden.

 They are different ways you could help us simplify the adoption of policy as code.